srimanbadhri/Python-Lesson/_episodes/02-starting-with-data.md

 > ## Challenge - Statistics
 >
-> 1. Create a list of unique month dates ("date\_of\_month") found in the surveys data.
+> 1. Create a list of unique month dates ("date\_of\_month") found in the data.
 Call it month_dates.
 How many unique month dates are there in the data?
 How many unique weekdays are in the data?
 > 2. What is the difference between len(month_dates) and births_df['date_of_month'].nunique()?
 >
 > > ## Solution